Last updated on March 5th, 2023

 5. Zomei Q555 62.5”

-Zomei Q555 is light-weight and moveable, a high-quality rack that matches into carry-on baggage and backpacks, ideal for a travel companion.
+Zomei Q555 is light-weight and moveable, a high-quality rack that matches carry-on baggage and backpacks, ideal for a travel companion.

-Overall, it’s perfect traveling equipment.
+Overall, it’s the perfect traveling equipment.
 The legs are extendable and feel secure enough to withstand light winds.
 At the bottom of the middle bar, you’ll find a hook for more balance if the weather gets worse.

 The foam grips on the legs become very handy in case you’re a fan of shooting outdoors when it’s cold and damp.
 Three-leg positioning allows working with various angles and different kinds of uneven surfaces.

 6. Manfrotto Befree

 - Load Support Capacity: 8.8 pounds

 This tripod went through thorough testing by me.
 I looked for a lightweight tripod for hiking, which I could unfold to normal size and which wouldn’t cost me a fortune.